tdslaine/install_pulse_node/README.md

 1. Stop the running Docker clients: Execute the appropriate stop command or use docker stop with the container name or ID.

 2. Edit the corresponding start_###.sh script: Choose the appropriate script from start_execution.sh, start_consensus.sh, or start_validator.sh.
 Modify the line that refers to the Docker image, changing the image version from :latest to the desired older version.
-For example:
+For this example in start_execution.sh:

 Change this line:
 ```bash